The Guide

 The Cognita backing and the Taunton heritage are the brand pitch.
 On the ground, parents talk warmly about teaching and the ethos but flag the high fee position and, at the early-years end, frustrations with rigidity in how the foundation stage is run.
 Strong fit for families who want a clearly British academic line and are not put off paying near the top of the Doha market for it.

-• Doha-side forum threads consistently group King's College with Doha College, DESS and Sherborne as the better British-curriculum options in the city, with several parents praising the new campus.
+• Parents in Doha consistently group King's College with Doha College, DESS and Sherborne as the better British-curriculum options in the city, with several parents praising the new campus.

 • Parents and ex-pupils describe friendly teachers, attentive pastoral care and strong primary-stage outcomes; one family said their child kept asking to return after leaving Qatar.

-• An r/Internationalteachers post reports the school has a reputation among staff for long hours and heavy paperwork, suggesting demanding internal conditions.
+• Teachers report the school has a reputation among staff for long hours and heavy paperwork, suggesting demanding internal conditions.

-• A QatarTeens post offers a sharply negative pupil view, framing the school as athletics-led and harder going for less sporty children.
+• One ex-pupil offers a sharply negative view, framing the school as athletics-led and harder going for less sporty children.

-• Reviews flag that the school opened in 2016, so there is a thinner track record on university destinations than at older Doha schools.
+• Parents flag that the school opened in 2016, so there is a thinner track record on university destinations than at older Doha schools.

 Kate Jackson